SonarMonkey/meninx/README.md

 # meninx

+**Please note that this is a re-factor of my current configuration, which is not public!
+It is a work in progress, and may or may not work at all!**

 An overly complicated flake configuration for my Nix(OS) systems.
 Named for a variant of the word [Meninges](https://en.wikipedia.org/wiki/Meninges), the membranes that surround the human nervous system.
 Years ago I started naming all my computers after parts of the brain, and when I decided to group all my Nix configurations I needed an umbrella term that was on-theme.
 "Meninx" fit perfectly, and also almost has the word "Nix" in it. :shrug:

 ## Disclaimer